 How do I know which crimper to choose?

 Choosing the right crimper is something that tends to confuse even seasoned veterans.
 Basically, you only need to consider three things.
 The size of the terminal and wire, the type of insulation that it carries, and if the terminal is to be crimped requires a specialized tool.
 If you choose the wrong crimper, you will end up incorrectly crimping a terminal to a wire end which can inadvertently affect your entire electrical system.
-This is why we carry the best brand electrical tools every electrician should have.
+This is why we carry the best brand of electrical tools every electrician should have.
 Whether you need wire connectors or another type of electrical connectors, we have you covered.
 Take a look below and see how we cover some of the basic differences between types of crimpers.

 This type of tool comes in a range of sizes depending on the gauge of terminal and wire or cable you’re working with.
 Some are made for smaller gauge wires while others are made to work with large size lugs and cable.
 With heat shrink terminals offering the best protection, you’d be smart to invest in electrical tools that can handle them.
 We know how important getting the correct crimp on different types of insulation is which is why we carry crimpers with interchangeable die sets.
 This way you can get the crimp you need regardless of the size or style of terminal.